 Click here to send a message to the CEOs of 18 major banks to demand they stop funding the toxic Line 3 pipeline.

 Sign the 350.org petition to Biden here.
-Ask him to review the permits granted by Trump and immediately halt construction on this tar sands pipeline.
+Ask him to review the permits granted by Trump and immediately stop construction on this tar sands pipeline.

 Track the following Facebook pages for breaking news:

-The reasons for stopping this project are multiple.
+There are many reasons to stop this project.
 From the Stop Line 3 website: